 A measurement is reproducible if the investigation is repeated by another person, or by using different equipment or techniques, and the same results are obtained.
+Previously known as reliable.

 Resolution

 This is the smallest change in the quantity being measured (input) of a measuring instrument that gives a perceptible change in the reading.